Karen Vecchio: Biography

 She was raised in Sparta, Ontario.
 Prior to her election, Vecchio owned and operated the Coffee Grind coffee shop in London, Ontario, which she eventually sold.
 She then joined the New Sarum Diner in Central Elgin in a management role.

 In 2004, Vecchio started working for then-Member of Parliament for Elgin—Middlesex—London, Joe Preston, eventually becoming his Executive Assistant before being elected herself.

+Political career

+Vecchio was first elected an MP in the 2015 Canadian federal election.